-- You can also use a squirrel, chipmunk, and rodent repellent, such as this one from Bonide, which can be found in Arbico Organics.
+- You can also use a squirrel, chipmunk, and rodent repellent, such as this one from Bonide, found in Arbico Organics.

-- On a smaller scale, you may have to deal with mealy plum aphids, Hyalopterus pruni.
-These green aphids measure between one and two millimetres in length and are covered in a yellowish, mealy-looking wax.
+- You may have to deal with mealy plum aphids, Hyalopterus pruni on a smaller scale.
+These green aphids measure one and two millimetres in length and are covered in a yellowish, mealy-looking wax.

-- They suck the juice from the plants they infest, similar to other aphids, causing stunted growth and an overall lack of vigour.
+- Like other aphids, they suck the juice from the plants they infest, causing stunted growth and an overall lack of vigour.